Finance

 3. Check the credibility of the new lender

-Many people use the home loan EMI calculator to calculate the new loan’s interest and go ahead with the transfer.
-While cost is a major determinant of a home loan, it should not be the only criteria.
+Many people use the home loan EMI calculator to calculate the new loan’s interest and proceed witloan’sloan the transfer.
+While cost is a major determinant of a home loan, it should not be the only criterion.
 A new lender in the market may try to lure customers with attractive interest rates but could lack other service benefits.
-Instead of making a hasty decision solely based on the costs, try to analyze the lender’s overall performance and reputation.
+Instead of making a hasty decision solely based on the costs, analyze the lender’s overall performance and lender’ser’s4.
+Find out the new lender’s charges.

-Balance transferring your home loan can result in extra costs, such as switch-over fees.
-Typically, loan providers charge anywhere between 0.5% and 1% of the total outstanding loan amount.
+Balance transferlender’ser’sme loans can incur extra costs, such as switch-over fees.
+Typically, loan providers charge between 0.5% and 1% of the total outstanding loan amount.
 This can come up to a significant amount depending on the value and tenure of your loan.
-Along with the home loan eligibility of the new lender, make sure also to check the switching fees and other charges (if any).
+Check the switching fees and other charges (if any) along with the new lender’s home loan eligibility.

 5. Read the new loan policy carefully

-It is crucial to understand the terms and conditions of your new home loan.
-Pay attention to the fine print so that you do not get stuck with a poor deal.
+Understanding the terms and conditions of your new home loan is crucial.
+Pay attention to the fine print so you do not get stuck with a poor deal.

 To sum it up